7 Women Accuse Journalist Mark Halperin Of Sexual Harassment

 Advertisement

-But even though he said some of his behavior was inappropriate, Halperin denied to CNN that he had groped one woman and pressed himself against the other three.
+But even though he said some of his behaviour was inappropriate, Halperin denied to CNN that he had groped one woman and pressed himself against the other three.

 In a statement to CNN, MSNBC said Halperin will leave his post as network contributor "until the questions around his past conduct are fully understood."
 He's also leaving his role as NBC News analyst for the time being.